© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Abandoned medieval village of Onley is a scheduled monument protected by Historic England under reference 1003900.
 View the official record →

-Onley is a deserted medieval village located in Northamptonshire, England, which represents a settlement abandoned during the medieval period, likely as a result of the enclosure movement or economic pressures that characterised rural depopulation in the fifteenth and sixteenth centuries.
+The abandoned medieval village of Onley is a deserted settlement site in Northamptonshire that represents the physical remains of a community depopulated during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003900.

 Abandoned medieval village of Onley is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003900.